Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 Nepal is a country of extremes.
 The low-land plains of the Terai can have tropical temperatures.
 The Himalayas can get to sub-zero temperatures, but the sunshine can bring some warmth during the day, even in the mountains.

-Nepal Trip Plan: Safety
+Nepal Trip Planner: Safety

 I found Nepal a very safe country to visit.
 I didn’t see any signs of violence during the time I was visiting.